Electric assist cargo bike with weather protection to be tested in Gothenburg

-A new electrically assisted cargo bike, ten times more energy efficient that an electric car, is now being tested in Gothenburg.
-With its combination of agility, comfort and safety, hopes are that it will serve as a replacement for short car trips.
+A new electrically assisted cargo bike, ten times more energy efficient than an electric car, is now being tested in Gothenburg.
+With its combination of agility, comfort, and safety, hopes are that it will serve as a replacement for short car trips.

 – To participate in the Elmob project gives us a great opportunity to test a full weather protection for the Armadillo in different applications, both technically and from a user perspective, say Johan Erlandsson from Velove.

 The cargo bikes are part of a pre-series production batch and are developed by Gothenburg-based company Velove in co-operation with Dutch bicycle engineers.
 The assembly plant is in Gothenburg.

 - Driven on bike paths, does not get stuck in traffic

 - Easily parked close to the destination

 - Slender enough to fit on narrow two-way bike paths